Types of Degrees Professional Sales Majors Are Getting

-In the 2018-2019 academic year, 99 schools offered some type of professional sales program.
+In 2020-2021, 92 schools offered a sales program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||0||0|

 Is a Degree in Professional Sales Worth It?

 The median salary for a sales grad is $45,080 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 13% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $103,600 after 20 years!

 Explore Major by State

 District of Columbia

 You may also be interested in one of the following majors related to sales.